natalieparde/metaphor-novelty-scoring/README.md

 Next, right-click on NNFeatureGenerator.java in the Eclipse Package Explorer and then click Run As -> Java Application.

 *Note: If you came here to run the benchmark established in Parde and Nielsen (LREC 2018) instead of the full approach evaluated in Parde and Nielsen (AAAI 2018), right-click on LRECBaseline.java in the Eclipse Package Explorer and then click Run As -> Java Application.
 LRECBaseline.java does not require all of the resources listed above!
-To run only this file, you will only need to download the Google News Embeddings.*
+If you are only interested in running this version, you will only need to download the Google News Embeddings.*

 That's all there is to it!
 You'll be able to see the program output in the Eclipse Console.